dancsecs/gotomd/README.md

 This header is followed by a blank line.
 If operating in template mode (not in-place), a DO NOT MODIFY warning is also inserted.

+# Dedication

+This project is dedicated to Reem.
+Your brilliance, courage, and quiet strength continue to inspire me.
+Every line is written in gratitude for the light and hope you brought into my life.

+NOTE: Documentation reviewed and polished with the assistance of ChatGPT from OpenAI.

 # Usage: gotomd

 Synchronize GitHub README.md files with Go source code,